Sunday, March 30, 2014

 Was John Hanson the First President of the United States?

-U.S. Presidential scholars have aptly compared and contrasted the differences between the current office of president under the U.S. Constitution of 1787 with the presidential office that once presided over the American Continental Congress and United States in Congress Assembled (USCA).
-Scholarly work, however, on the dichotomy between the presidents of the American Continental Congresses (September 5, 1774 - February 28, 1781) and those of the United States in Congress Assembled (i.e., presiding officers who served under the Articles of Confederation from March 1, 1781 to March 3, 1789) is woefully deficient.
-Moreover, most works on the unicameral presiding presidents (1774-1788) mistakenly combine the USCA, Colonial, and U.S. Continental Congress Presidents, as merely "Continental Congress Presidents."
-This deficiency of scholarly work on the presiding presidents is the primary reason why the myth "John Hanson: The First President of the United States," continues to thrive in the 21st Century.
+Scholars of U.S. presidential history have long examined the distinctions between the modern presidency established by the 1787 U.S. Constitution and the earlier presidential offices that presided over the American Continental Congress and the United States in Congress Assembled (USCA).
+Yet, research on the differences between the presidents of the American Continental Congress (September 5, 1774 – February 28, 1781) and those of the United States in Congress Assembled (the presiding officers serving under the Articles of Confederation from March 1, 1781, to March 3, 1789) remains inadequate.
+Many works on these early presiding presidents mistakenly lump together the USCA, Colonial, and U.S. Continental Congress Presidents as mere "Continental Congress Presidents," a simplification that fuels misconceptions.
+This lack of scholarly distinction is a major reason why myths like "John Hanson: The First President of the United States" persist into the 21st century.

-The myth addressed here concerns "Who was the first President of the United States in Congress Assembled?"
-(USCA President), and not "Who was the first President of the United States under the current U.S. Constitution" (U.S. President).
+The issue at hand centers on the question, "Who was the first President of the United States in Congress Assembled?"
+(USCA President), rather than "Who was the first President of the United States under the current U.S. Constitution?"
+(U.S. President).

-The USCA Presidential office was established by Article IX in the Articles of Confederation, which states: "... to appoint one of their members to preside, provided that no person be allowed to serve in the office of president more than one year."
-This first U.S. Constitution, the Articles of Confederation, defined no additional executive, legislative, or judicial duties for the USCA President other than "to preside."
-Presidential powers, as demarcated in the current U.S. Constitution, were thus left to be defined under the Articles of Confederation by the USCA.
+The office of the USCA President was formally created by Article IX of the Articles of Confederation, which states: “...to appoint one of their members to preside, provided that no person be allowed to serve in the office of president more than one year.”
+This first U.S. constitution, the Articles of Confederation, defined no executive, legislative, or judicial powers for the USCA President beyond the duty "to preside."
+Unlike the presidential powers delineated by the current U.S. Constitution, the Articles of Confederation granted no additional authority to the presiding officer, thus establishing a fundamentally different role from that of today’s presidency.

-Previous to the enactment of the Articles of Confederation, the first presiding president of the United Colonies Continental Congress was Peyton Randolph while after U.S. Independence, declared on July 2, 1776, the United States Continental Congress' first President was John Hancock.
-Neither Continental Congress Presidency had the benefit of being established by a ratified constitution.
-George Washington, who served as Commander-in-Chief under the Colonial Continental Congress, U.S. Continental Congress, and the United States in Congress Assembled, was elected the first President of the United States and Commander-in-Chief under the current United States Constitution.
-With those Presidents firmly established in the annals of U.S. History, we now turn to a more precisely worded question:
+Prior to the Articles of Confederation, Peyton Randolph served as the first presiding president of the United Colonies’ Continental Congress.
+Following U.S. independence on July 2, 1776, John Hancock became the first president of the United States Continental Congress, although neither held an office established by a ratified constitution.
+It was not until March 1, 1781, that the Articles of Confederation was ratified establishing a government called "The United States in Congress Assembled.
+Meanwhile, George Washington, who led as Commander-in-Chief under the Colonial Continental Congress, U.S. Continental Congress, and the United States in Congress Assembled, would later become the first President of the United States under the current U.S. Constitution.

 Was John Hanson the first United States in Congress Assembled President to serve under the Articles of Confederation?

-The speeches of U.S. Senators and other dignitaries maintaining that John Hanson was the first President to serve under the Articles of Confederation are memorialized in the work, Proceedings in the Senate and House of Representatives Upon the Reception and Acceptance from the State of Maryland of the Statues of Charles Carroll of Carrollton and of John Hanson, Erected in Statuary Hall of the Capitol: January 31, 1903, which was ordered, in 1903, by the United States Congress to be printed by the U.S. Government Printing Office.
-The printed work totals 111 pages and can be found online here.
+During this event, various U.S. Senators and dignitaries publicly endorsed the idea that Hanson was the first president to serve under the Articles of Confederation, a sentiment documented in Proceedings in the Senate and House of Representatives Upon the Reception and Acceptance from the State of Maryland of the Statues of Charles Carroll of Carrollton and of John Hanson, Erected in Statuary Hall of the Capitol: January 31, 1903.
+Ordered to be printed by Congress, this 111-page publication by the U.S. Government Printing Office enshrined the myth, largely based on speeches by high-ranking politicians, including Maryland Senator Louis Emory McComas, who erroneously declared Hanson the "first President of the Congress of the Confederation."

 Cornwallis surrendered on October 19, 1781, when Thomas McKean, not John Hanson, was President of the United States in Congress assembled.